jsluke/library-uranian/content/book/joseph-and-his-friend.md

 author: "Bayard Taylor"
 firstPublished: 1870
 download: https://www.gutenberg.org/ebooks/54863
 summary: "Joseph works on a large family farm that was handed down to him from his parents.
-He finds love in some unexpected encounters.
+He finds love in unexpected encounters.
 Feeling constricted by country life's societal boundaries, will this new love set him free?
 Or is his fate already settled?"
-tags: ["Romance","Novel"]
+tags: ["Drama","Novel"]
 gay: 2
-gayDesc: "Joseph falls in love with another man and struggles with his duties to his new wife."
+gayDesc: "An important side plot involves Joseph's intense relationship with a male friend.
+Both characters in this relationship also have female love interests that they care deeply about.
+Through a modern lens they might be considered bisexual.
+Much of the plot revolves around other, straight relationships."
 spotlight: true
 draft: false
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Pellentesque rhoncus non urna et scelerisque.
-Nullam ut blandit diam.
-Fusce dignissim suscipit mi, vitae imperdiet sapien tincidunt id.
-In ornare, dui placerat sagittis suscipit, nulla arcu scelerisque neque, id volutpat lorem quam lacinia orci.
-Integer finibus, ligula sed sodales rhoncus, risus magna auctor sapien, in ultricies leo lorem laoreet ligula.
-Praesent tempor augue nec ornare dignissim.
-Nullam eget mattis felis.
-Sed sed tincidunt quam.
-Sed porttitor tempus commodo.
-Nulla maximus ut erat vel gravida.
-Donec consequat, felis eget eleifend auctor, lacus magna auctor nulla, non lacinia mi urna sed ex.
-Vivamus dapibus dolor at consequat fermentum.

-Fusce volutpat nisi a nisi tempor, sed volutpat ante consectetur.
-Curabitur cursus sit amet ligula vitae bibendum.
-Sed id consectetur magna.
-Aenean tristique orci diam, in rhoncus odio posuere vel.
-Phasellus aliquet enim at ultrices blandit.
-Ut sit amet pulvinar nunc.
-Praesent quis arcu vitae augue condimentum interdum.
-Integer orci turpis, efficitur sit amet rhoncus non, vulputate sed lacus.
-Praesent vel gravida mi.
-Nam efficitur massa in feugiat laoreet.
-Cras a tristique nulla.
-Maecenas vitae ligula in neque tincidunt rutrum a nec felis.
-Cras eget fermentum ex. que fermentum tortor id nisi aliquam aliquet vel in magna.
-Praesent cursus enim non venenatis consequat.
-In eget ligula nec metus pellentesque mollis.
+Described by some as “America's first gay novel,” *Joseph and His Friend* showcases Taylor's idealized view of the perfect male-male relationship.
+The other relationships that form within the story entangle and complicate the lives of all involved.

+Taylor takes a grim view of city society and their relationship with their country neighbors.
+Joseph's encounters with many of the city residents reveal them to be uncaring, fake, and greedy.
+The country town isn't spared criticism, especially for its gossipy and rigid residents.
+The Reverend Mr. Chaffinch provides an entertaining caricature that simply cannot comprehend Joseph's views on spirituality.

+Although Joseph grapples with his spirituality by examining his life's course, his relationship with his male friend is never questioned as being ungodly or wrong.